ndronos/c-nomorph/Adamson-2011/README.md

 Some of these libraries are open-source and part of GNU.
 Others are commercial an liberally licensed.
 And there's an incalculable amount of proprietary C code hidden away in businesses around the world.
 It doesn't matter:
+C has no licensing concernsof any kind.

 (Adamson, 2011)